-- The spreading of illness to others. - Due to lower resistance, your child may catch another illness resulting in a longer - Plainly stated, if you suspect your child is ill, keep him/her at home.
+- The spreading of illness to others. - Due to lower resistance, your child may catch another illness resulting in a longer recovery period at home. - Plainly stated, if you suspect your child is ill, keep him/her at home.

 It sounds simple, but school staff is often faced with students who are too sick: